killerbossoriginal/quaderno/Inglese/Shakespeare/Shakespeare.md

 	- english history (Richard III)
 - **Tragedy**
 # Works
+The main differences from italian's sonents is that the women were treated in a more realistic way.
 There are 2 adresee, in two parts of the poem;
 - The dark lady
 	- Passionate love